psevestre/openid-fapi/Financial_API_WD_001.md

 1. shall not accept access tokens in the query parameters stated in Section 2.3 of OAuth 2.0 Bearer Token Usage [RFC6750];
 1. shall verify that the access token is neither expired nor revoked;
 1. shall verify that the scope associated with the access token authorizes the reading of the resource it is representing;
-1. shall identify the associated user to the access token;
+1. shall identify the associated entity to the access token;
-1. shall only return the resource identified by the combination of the user implicit in the access and the granted scope and otherwise return errors as in section 3.1 of [RFC6750];
+1. shall only return the resource identified by the combination of the entity implicit in the access and the granted scope and otherwise return errors as in section 3.1 of [RFC6750];
 1. shall encode the response in UTF-8;
 1. shall send the `Content-type` HTTP header `Content-Type: application/json; charset=UTF-8`;
 1. shall send the server date in HTTP date header as in section 14.18 of [RFC2616];